Item Sizing

 make mention of it.

-For example, the stretch-scale
+For example, the stretch-scale resizing method

 scales down each carousel item so that the entire carousel can